myfirebase/docs/docs/storage.md

 You can delete a file with `delete` method specifying the file path.

-> file path is a storage path where the concerned file is located.
+> The file's path is a storage path where the concerned file is located.

 ##### Example